malicktech/reactjs-tutorial/docs/Notes.md

 * Approche orienté composanat :
-component : encapsulate blocks of functionality and design Components are the building blocks of a React app.
+component : encapsulate blocks of functionality and design : markup + logic + style Components are the building blocks of a React app.
-Components let you split the UI into independent, reusable pieces, and think about each piece in isolation. autonome, réutulisable, composables, cohérente, facilement refactorer web componenent: eusable page elements that encapsulate pieces of functionality, such as a search input that offers live previews of search results, or a button that shows a tooltip on hover.
+Components let you split the UI into small, independent, reusable pieces, and think about each piece in isolation. autonome, réutulisable, composables, cohérente, facilement refactorer web componenent: eusable page elements that encapsulate pieces of functionality, such as a search input that offers live previews of search results, or a button that shows a tooltip on hover.